French presidential rivals race to seduce Le Pen voters

 At rallies and in interviews, he hammered away on Le Pen's trademark themes of fear of immigration, insecurity, Islam, free trade and "a Europe that is open to all winds".

-His Socialist rival, Francois Hollande, who topped the poll and is favourite to beat Sarkozy in the May 6 runoff, said National Front voters had expressed "social anger" and vowed to defend them from "financial globalisation and a failing Europe".
+His Socialist rival, Francois Hollande, who topped the poll and is favorite to beat Sarkozy in the May 6 runoff, said National Front voters had expressed "social anger" and vowed to defend them from "financial globalization and a failing Europe".

 An opinion poll taken after the first ballot showed two-thirds of Sarkozy's supporters want his centre-right UMP party to strike an alliance with Le Pen's movement for the parliamentary election in June, contrary to party policy.

-Finance Minister Francois Baroin, a senior UMP leader, said in response: "There has never been and there will never be an agreement with the far right.
+Finance Minister Francois Baroin, a senior UMP leader, said in response: "There has never been and there will never be an agreement with the far right."
+[ID:nL5E8FOFAF]

-"Do you know these guys?" one hard-hatted Le Pen supporter in overalls asks.
+"Do you know these guys?" one hard-hated Le Pen supporter in overalls asks.
 "Never seen them before," his mate replies.

 Another opinion poll taken after Sunday's first round by the Ifop institute showed Hollande 10 points ahead of Sarkozy with 55 percent of voting intentions for the runoff.